rybread1/trump-speech-writer/README.md

 Trained on a collection of speeches and interviews from Donald Trump's 2016 Campaign trail.

-Hyper-parameters:
+**Hyper-parameters that led to wildly different results:**
-- type of predction: either next word or next character
+- Type of predction: either next word or next character
     - "the quick brown " --> "fox"
     - "the quick brown " --> "f"
 - Sequence length: I found the most success using ~30 for next word, and ~80 for next character.
 Playing around with these leads to some interesting results